Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Decay of the pseudoscalar glueball into conventional mesons

 We consider a chirally invariant Lagrangian which couples the ground-state pseudoscalar glueball $\tilde{G}\equiv\left\vert gg\right\rangle$ with quantum numbers $J^{PC}=0^{-+}$ to the quark-antiquark vector, axial-vector, scalar and pseudoscalar field mesons

-which is invariant under $U(3)_R\times U(3)_L$, C, and $P$ transformations, see Appendix $B$ for the proof of its invariance properties.
+which is invariant under $U(3)_R\times U(3)_L$, C, and $P$ transformations.
 The coupling constant $\alpha$ is an unknown coupling constant and has a dimension of Energy$^{-3}$.
 Based on Ref. \cite{Adrian}, we constructed this model where the heterochiral $\Phi$ and $\Phi^\dag$, involves (pseudoscalar) mesons, coupled to the homochiral $L_\mu$ and $R_\mu$, consisting of (axial-)vector mesons, through only structures which contain derivatives of $\Phi$.
 This Lagrangian describes the two- and three-body decays of the pseudoscalar glueball.
 Notice that the two-body decays appear only through the condensate and the interesting thing is that it does not lead to the two-body decays for the nonet of chiral partners $A^a$.

 According to the validity of the joint model